Bed Guide and Mattress Advice from Factory Direct Beds

 - Type of Bed: What sort of bed would you prefer?
 What do you like or dislike about your current bed?
 Would you prefer a firmer or softer bed than the one you are sleeping on at the moment?

 - Price Range: Always shop for the best value bed, not the lowest price.
 Yes, of course, there are some lower priced beds available, but the better the construction, fillings and springs have a massive impact on the comfort and support, as well as hugely effecting the lifespan of the bed or mattress.

 - Size: One of the most common complaints is being disturbed by a partner whilst sleeping.
 With a larger bed, you are much less likely to disturb each other at night, leading to a much better night sleep.
 You should measure whether or not your bed is big enough by lying on the bed with you and your partner's hands behind your head without touching.
 If your elbows touch, then it is likely that you need a bigger bed.

-- Height of Person: Your bed should also be 4 - 6 inches longer than the tallest person.
+- The height of Person: Your bed should also be 4 - 6 inches longer than the tallest person.
 Anybody over 6ft should consider a custom bed longer than standard.
 For special size beds please feel free to phone 01455 200111

 - Bed Height: Also you must consider the bed's height - most bedsteads are lower than that of a divan base with drawers as the extra space is needed for storage.